mattymatty97/LTC_ShipLobby/README.md

     - stop **CalculatePolygonPath** when enemies die
 - ### Others:
   - Prevent host crashes when an extra player tries to join when the lobby is already full but the last player has not finished joining
+  - Fix wrong names in radarMap when a booster is enabled

 Terminal Command:
 -----------------